-How the matter was addressed in our audit

-Our procedures included, but were not limited to:

-- Evaluating whether management's estimate of the amortisation period and amortisation method had changed in the period - Recalculating the amortisation charge for the period - Evaluating management's assessment of indications of impairment at the reporting date - Checking the completeness and appropriateness of the disclosures included in the financial report.
+Key audit matter How the matter was addressed in our audit Note 9 to the financial report discloses the individual intangible asset, and Note 1 discloses the policy used by the Group for its recognition, measurement and assessment for indicators of impairment.
+Our procedures included, but were not limited to: Evaluating whether management's estimate of the amortisation period and amortisation method had changed in the This is a key audit matter due to the materiality of the recorded asset, and the degree of estimation required to be made by the Group, PeriodRecalculating the amortisation charge for regarding its amortisation period and impairment assessment. the period Evaluating management's assessment of indications of impairment at the reporting date Checking the completeness and appropriateness of the disclosures included in the financial report.